Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Results and discussion

-Moreover, we quantify the radial and angular characteristics of particle microstructures by providing the radial distribution function (RDF) and the order parameter of particle pair statistics.
-On the one hand, the RDF, denoted by $g(r)$, is calculated from the two-dimensional pair distribution $P(r,\varphi)$ by \citep{yinHinderedSettlingVelocity2007}:
+Furthermore, we quantify the radial characteristics of particle microstructures by computing the radial distribution function (RDF) of the dispersed particles.
+The RDF, denoted by $g(r)$, is calculated from the two-dimensional pair distribution function $P(r,\varphi)$ by \citep{yinHinderedSettlingVelocity2007}:

-As shown in figure \ref{fig:rdf_order} (a), the correlation of particle distribution is considerable enhanced with $g(r)>1$ for small separation distance $r$ in dilute suspensions.
-The peak value of $g(r)$, which is evaluated at the separation distance $r=2b$ for $\phi \le 2\%$, decreases monotonically with the increase of particle volume fraction.
-While, as the separation distance $r$ grows, the RDF gradually decays to $g(r) \sim 1$, indicating the recovery to the random distribution for particle pairs with long-distance separations.
-While, in dense suspensions of $\phi=5\%$ and $\phi=10\%$, the RDF is close to one for all separation distance, indicating the weakening of microstructures in these cases.
+As shown in figure \ref{fig:rdf_order} (a), the spatial correlation of particle pairs is considerable increased with $g(r)>1$ for small separation distance $r$ in dilute suspensions.
+As the separation distance $r$ grows, the RDF gradually decays to $g(r) \sim 1$, indicating the recovery to the uniform distribution for particle pairs with long-distance separations.
+The peak value of $g(r)$, which is evaluated at the separation distance $r=2b$ at $\phi \le 2\%$, is a monotonically decreasing function of the volume fraction.
+While, in dense suspensions with $\phi \ge 5\%$, the RDF is close to unity for all separation distance, corresponding to the attenuated particle microstructures in these cases.